 Vector subspace and eigenspace

-A vector subspace is a subset of a vector space that is itself a vector space.
+A vector subspace is a subset of a vector space, and it is a vector space by itself.

 More formally, the vector subspace of the vector space satisfies the following conditions: